Being a trustee at The Vegan Society

 Annual General Meeting – Member power

-We are looking for new trustee applications by Friday 1 March 2024.
+We look for new trustee applications every year.
 Key qualities for all trustees are commitment, enthusiasm and the ability to consider issues thoughtfully, communicate effectively and work well with others.
 To ensure effectiveness and diversity, members from a wide range of backgrounds and with a broad base of skills and experience are sought.
 You can find out more about applying at the end of this blog.

 Charity graphicsWhat is a trustee?